 Thanksgiving Turkey Drive

 Every year, Transfiguration parishioners participate in the donation of whole frozen and roasted turkeys in order to provide Thanksgiving dinner for families and individuals in need.
-Donations are shared among the House of Mercy, St. Martin's Place, St. Andrews's, Dimitri House and the Catholic Family Center.
-If you are interested in assisting, please contact Margie Benza at 248-2427 x244.
+Teen and adult volunteers, if you are interested in assisting, please contact Kathy Kyhos - [email protected] or 752-7389 or Denise Nunziato - [email protected].

 Turkey Drive Thank You - 2021

-Through your generosity, our Turkey Drive offered over 110 frozen and 53 roasted turkeys to various agencies in the city of Rochester.
-Most importantly, it provided time for many who may have had no place to go to enjoy a hot meal and community on Thanksgiving Day
+Through your generosity, our Turkey Drive offered 161 frozen and 36 roasted turkeys with additional dinner items (stuffing, gravy, cranberry sauce, vegetables, roasting pan s, etc) to various agencies in the city of Rochester.
+Most importantly, it provided time for many who may have had no place to go to enjoy a hot meal and community on Thanksgiving Day.

-Our thanks to so many who participated from the donation of frozen turkeys, the gift of roasting them, great donations of trimmings, volunteers which included the CYO basketball program, confirmation candidates and those making it possible for delivery.
+Our thanks to so many who participated from the donation of frozen turkeys, the gift of roasting them, great donations of trimmings, and our delivery drivers.
 All lending their hands to help others.
-A special thanks to Denise Nunziato, Kathy Kyhos and Judy Herlihy who helped organize and coordinate the drive.
+A special thanks to Denise Nunziato and Kathy Kyhos who workd so diligently in coordinating the effort.

 Work of Our Hands Knitting and Crocheting